 The following are the two main broad categories of tennis strings:

-- Natural gut: Made from cow gut or intestine, these have long been regarded as some of the highest quality strings money can buy.
-However, due to their low durability and high cost aren’t the most popular, nor do we recommend them for beginners.
+- Natural Gut: Made from cow gut or intestine, these are some of the highest quality strings money can buy.
+However, due to their susceptibility to moisture, somewhat lower durability, and high cost aren’t the most popular, nor do we recommend them for beginners.

 Within the synthetic bucket of tennis strings, you’ll find a few different types of materials.
-By far, the two most popular are nylon and polyester strings, both of which provide players with different playing characteristics.
+The two most popular are nylon and polyester strings, which provide players with contrasting playing characteristics.

 Here’s a high-level overview of what you can generally expect from each:

 - A softer material

 - Arm friendly

 - Low durability

 - Good tension maintenance

 It’s worth reiterating that the above characteristics aren’t hard and fast rules.
 Instead, they’re rough guidelines for what to expect with each material.
 Another element that comes into play is the nylon or polyester quality, which often reflects in the strings’ price.